 Positioning a person with physical disabilities as specified in their support plan addendum.

 Any use of allowable manual restraint must not:

-used orMinn.
-Stat. §.Minn.
-Stat. §..
+Be used with a child in a manner that constitutes sexual abuse, neglect, physical abuse or mental injury, as defined in section Minn.
+Stat. §260E.03.

+Be implemented with an adult in a manner that constitutes abuse or neglect as defined in Minn.
+Stat. §626.5572, subd.
+2 or 17.

 Restrict normal access to a nutritious diet, water, ventilation, medical care, hygiene facilities, sleeping conditions, clothing or any required state or federal standards.

 Deny visitation or contact with legal counsel, a legal representative or family.